petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/public-pages-experience.md

 Before showing the first screen use the first minute or two to talk about the demo that is going to be presented.
 If it is something specific that the prospect has asked to see, make sure that this is reconfirmed to be certain that the time is being used effectively.

-Alternatively, it might be that this is an introductory demo, using one of Liferay’s out of the box templates.
+Alternatively, it might be that this is an introductory demo, using one of Liferay’s out-of-the-box templates.
 For this module the Masterclass template is being used, so this can be introduced by saying something like:

 “Today we’re going to use one of the pre-built Liferay templates called Masterclass.
-Masterclass is a learning management solution built using Liferay’s out of the box features.”
+Masterclass is a learning management solution built using Liferay’s out-of-the-box features.”

 It is always much better to use a demo which is aligned with the prospect’s requirements, so this is a fall-back position if there hasn’t been an opportunity to discover the problem the customer is trying to solve.
 If using a non-aligned demo, always explain why, if it’s because the use case hasn’t been shared, say so.
 If it’s an outbound-generated opportunity and the prospect is interested, but doesn’t yet know if they have a problem to solve, say so.